feb-uni-sofia/econometrics2021/README.md

 ## Final homework

-Homework assignment link: [https://classroom.github.com/g/W-q2A5de](https://classroom.github.com/g/W-q2A5de), due June 30, 2021
+Homework assignment link: [https://classroom.github.com/g/W-q2A5de](https://classroom.github.com/g/W-q2A5de), due June 30, 2021, 19:00

 When you register for the final homework your repository will be empty.
 Please register for the homework until Monday, June 21.
-After that I will upload your teams assignment into that repository.
+After that I will upload your team's assignment into that repository.

 ## Grading